profsmith89/ctps/_sources/chap05.md

 You _never_ want to trust that the user provided your script with well-structured input.
 You should _always_ have your script check that the user input is what you expect it to be.
 This is the first step in writing scripts with strong security guarantees.
 A try-except statement wrapped in an infinite loop is just one design pattern that accomplishes this.
 ```

+## The game loop

-**The game loop.** We started building our game from the inside-out, and now we have to think about the relationship between a single turn of the game to the entire game.
+We started building our game from the inside-out, and now we have to think about the relationship between a single turn of the game to the entire game.
 Well, the game is not over until the player guesses the secret number and the computer prints: `Exactly!
 You win!` If we want the player to make multiple guesses, we probably have to wrap our logic for a single turn inside another loop.
 Let's make it an infinite loop, since we don't know how many attempts the player will need to finally guess the secret number, and `break` out of this infinite loop when the guess is correct.
 Here is the game all together, with a few debugging `print` statements currently commented out.

 ```{code-block} python
 ---